Solar Photovoltaic or “PV” still represents a solid business opportunity for Electricians and Electrical Contractors.

-We are perhaps one of the few companies that can provide you with comprehensive technical and business advice, as well as providing you with training in Solar PV, that will ensure that you stay ahead of the game!
+We are perhaps one of the few companies that can provide you with comprehensive technical and business advice, as well as providing you with renewable energy training courses in Solar PV, that will ensure that you stay ahead of the game!

 The MCS – that’s the Microgeneration Certification Scheme – was established 3 years ago to provide domestic consumers with robust protection, against the proliferation of rogue traders, who were beginning to “dupe” customers into parting with thousands of pounds, for systems that simply would never work and potentially, could be dangerous.
 The MCS scheme provides further checks and balances, that almost “type approves” and independently certifies microgeneration products, such as inverters and solar PV panels, as well as the technical installer.
 So MCS in a nutshell, establishes a consistent verifiable approach to ensure that the products, the installer and the ancillary services meet the highest standards and protect the customer.

 The MCS is the only certification scheme to cover all microgeneration products, installers and other ancillary services.
 It has the full support from the Department of Energy and Climate Change.
 It also has the support of the building industry at large, as well as other non governmental groups.
 Crucially, It also has the full backing of all 3 main political parties.

 The challenge for the MCS is that in the coming years, it becomes the prime method for individuals and businesses alike, to make a substantial contribution to saving energy and cutting the UK’s dependency on fossil fuels and thus significantly reducing the carbon footprint.